garyfleming/lets-begin/lets-begin.md

 # Disclaimer

-1) None of this happened at my current employer.
-My views are my own etc (TODO pull actual wording)
+Opinions expressed in this talk are my own, and not representative of my employer's views.

+^ In fact, the exxperiences on which this talk are based happened before I started with the firm

 ---

 # Discovering Discovery

-^ Let's start by tryig to figure out what discovery is, why you would do it, and what shape it takes?
+^ Let's start by trying to figure out what discovery is, why you would do it, and what shape it takes?
 ^ By that, I mean, is it a formal stringent process where you if you do A then B then C you have completed discovery, like a naive interpretation of the Scrum Guide, ^ or something else? (it's something else)